uport-project/docs/guides/GettingStarted.md

 })
 ```

-Next we create an object from the `Connect` function by passing in the application name, `uriHandler` and an object with `mnidAddress` and `signingKey` assigned as values to `cliendId:` and `signer:`.
+Next we create an object from the `Connect` function by passing in the application name, the handler function `uriHandler`, and an object with `mnidAddress` and `signingKey` assigned as values to `cliendId:` and `signer:`.
 If a network is not specified *Rinkeby* will be the default.

 ```js
 uport.requestCredentials({